 Inventory Turnover Ratio is Cost of Goods Sold/ Average Inventory.
 Average Inventory is (Starting Inventory + Ending Inventory)/2.
 It gives us an idea of how the company is stocking up its inventory and how many times it has sold its list in a given period.
 It is an essential parameter for calculating the FMCG market share in India.
 Usually, retailers and FMCG companies have a higher inventory turnover ratio.
 The higher the Inventory Turnover of FMCG companies in India, the better.
 HUL wins the race and gets the first position with full marks.
 On the other hand, ITC, a conglomerate, and an FMCG company have the lowest inventory turnover ratio.

 11. Cash Conversion Cycle

-- Here, clearly HUL has scored highest points on the back of its strong fundamentals, followed by Dabur, ITC, Nestle India and Britannia Industries.
+Here, the HUL market share in FMCG is the best, and thus HUL has scored the highest points on the back of its solid fundamentals and bagged the best FMCG share, followed by Dabur, ITC market share in FMCG, Nestle India, and Britannia Industries.

 1 thought on “Comparison of Top 5 FMCG Companies”